Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Introduction

-In this work, we present for the \textit{first} time detailed binary evolution modeling of IC 10 X-1, NGC 300 X-1, and Cyg X-3, employing \texttt{MESA} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023} with a newly implemented prescription for accretion efficiency in the standard BHL framework and a corrected treatment of dynamical tides, in order to diagnose their properties at different evolutionary stages and assess their fates as potential GW sources detectable by the LVK network.
+In this work, we utilized the detailed binary evolution code \texttt{MESA} to investigate the properties of the BH-WR binaries ( IC 10 X-1, NGC 300 X-1, and Cyg X-3) and their evolutionary fates.
 The paper is organized as follows.
-In Section~\ref{sect2}, we first introduce the main physics adopted in \texttt{MESA} and wind accretion in BH-WR binary systems.
-Subsequently, in Section~\ref{sect3}, we present detailed calculations incorporating the updated treatment of dynamical tides in WR–BH close binaries, the modified accretion efficiency within the standard BHL framework, and investigations of disk formation and the surface abundance evolution of WR stars in close binaries.
-Furthermore, based on the properties collected from the literature, we further constrain their current properties and the corresponding parameter space of BH-WR binaries formed at birth in Section~\ref{sect4}.
-Additionally, we investigate in Section~\ref{sect5} the properties of the above sources as potential GW sources.
-Finally, we offer a brief discussion in Section~\ref{sect6} and present our main conclusions in Section~\ref{sect7}.
+In Section~\ref{sect2}, we first introduce the main physics adopted in \texttt{MESA}.
+In Section~\ref{sect3}, with the properties collected from the literature, we perform detailed binary calculations to constrain their properties.
+Moreover, we investigate in Section~\ref{sect4} the properties of the above sources as potential GW sources.
+Finally, we offer a brief discussion in Section~\ref{sect5} and present our main conclusions in Section~\ref{sect6}.